-Category Definition Basis for recognising Performing accounts (Stage 1) Financial assets that do not have significant increase in credit risk since initial recognition of the asset and therefore, less likely to default; Performing accounts with credit grade 13 or better; Accounts past due less than or equal to 30 days; or For early control acounts that have risk or potential weakness which if left unchecked, may result in significant deterioration of repayment prospect and transfer to Underperforming status (Stage 2) or worse.
-12 months ECL Underperforming accounts (Stage 2) An account with significant increase in credit risk since initial recognition and if left uncorrected, may result in impairment of the account within the next 12 months; Accounts demonstrating medium or high level of risk are placed under Watchlist.
-Lifetime ECL - not credit impaired Impaired accounts (Stage 3) Impaired credit;Credit grade 15 or worse;Accounts past due more than 90 days.
-Lifetime ECL - credit impaired
+Category Definition Basis for recognising Performing Financial assets that do not have significant increase in credit 12 months ECL accounts risk since initial recognition of the asset and therefore, less likely (Stage 1) to default; Performing accounts with credit grade 13 or better; Accounts past due less than or equal to 30 days; or For early control acounts that have risk or potential weakness which if left unchecked, may result in significant deterioration of repayment prospect and transfer to Underperforming status Hardana artana da martana (Stage 2) or worse.
+L'Arian FOL Underperforming An account with significant increase in credit risk since initial Lifetime ECL - not accounts recognition and if left uncorrected, may result in impairment of credit impaired (Stage 2) the account within the next 12 months; Accounts past due more than 30 days or 1 month but less than Accounts past due more than 30 days or 1 month but less than 90 days or 3 months; Account demonstrating critical level of risk and therefore, credit graded to 14 and place under Watchlist or; Restructuring and rescheduling ("R&R") with significant increase in credit risk.
+Impaired Impaired credit; Lifetime ECL - credit accounts Credit grade 15 or worse; impaired (Stage 3) Accounts past due more than 90 days or 3 months; or.
+R&R which has resulted in a reclassification to Stage 3.

-The Bank has not availed of the loan credit risk exemption for any financial instrument for the financial year ended 31 December 2021.
+The Bank has not used the low credit risk exemption for any financial instument for the financial year ended 31 December 2022.